microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/networkaccess-branchsite-post-devicelinks.md

 ## Response

-If successful, this method returns a `201 Created` response code and a [microsoft.graph.networkaccess.deviceLink](../resources/networkaccess-devicelink.md) object in the response body.
+If successful, this method returns a `204 No Content` response code.

 ## Examples